 What I believe- a short history

 I am a late-blooming, outsider that has ‘emerged’ as a sculptor.
 All it has taken to get here is my whole life.
 I use home and place on Gabriola and the Pacific coast especially the Georgia Strait basin and its earth/seascape as my working identity.
 My media of choice is weathered wood as a form for sculpture.
 I am strongly attracted to wood and I love working with it and transforming it into something that has not only artistic power but spiritual density.
 Getting it to that point is the challenge and the reward.

 For many years now, I have experimented with techniques that freeze a snapshot of the sacred decay of red cedar, yellow cedar, arbutus, yew, etc. This is very much a West Coast media and themed process.
 Growing up and living in the lush woods of the Pacific west coast, I developed many skills relating to wood.
 My primal material is something that has been given up by the earth and the sea, detritus, forgotten, decomposing and then seen/caught in the last moments of its beauty.

 My desire is to divine and realize a form through my carving and sculpting.
-It is not easy work and it requires great patience without any formulas per se.
-However, the themes and narratives that it allows me to explore and realize make it worthwhile.
 Only recently did I realize that I was working within some variety and historical context of mu gongshi- the woody counterpart of Chinese scholar’s rocks, gongshi.

 With my background in writing and rock gardening, the deep connection to earth and poetry has never been far away.
 It has been a theme and meditation of sorts for decades now.

 I believe that my years of rock and boulder garden constructions (for alpine and xeric plants that I designed and installed for landscaping clients- as well as for myself), has given me a great springboard for my sculptural work.